Can changing one word make a difference in how motivated we are to take action?

 So how do we know which word motivates us today?
 Check out the definitions below and notice how you feel about each word.

 Minimalizing is a form of the word minimalize.
-It a verb (action) of making something minimal.
+1. an action of making something minimal.
 Minimalism is the word some bloggers use to describe their way of controlling the clutter.
 So I’ve given you that definition also.